-The Munroe-Meyer Institute (MMI) Department of Psychology offers a 2,000-hour predoctoral internship through the Nebraska Internship Consortium in Professional Psychology, accredited by the American Psychological Association.
+The UNMC Munroe-Meyer Institute (MMI) Department of Psychology offers a 2,000-hour predoctoral internship through the Nebraska Internship Consortium in Professional Psychology, accredited by the American Psychological Association.
 This internship is designed for graduate students completing their PhD in Clinical, School, or Counseling Psychology.
-Predoctoral interns receive advanced training in behavioral psychology through two six-month rotations and participate in monthly consortium meetings with interns from other local internship sites.
-The six-month rotations include clinical experience in behavioral pediatrics, integrated care and specialty clinics.
-Rotations may include opportunities to participate in behavioral health outreach, behavioral pediatric primary care, telehealth, academic evaluation, LEND training and NICU follow-up clinics.
-Training emphasizes interdisciplinary collaboration and consultation.

-Predoctoral interns in MMI psychology receive experience in outpatient behavioral family and individual therapy in primary care clinics for concerns including:
+Predoctoral interns in the MMI Department of Psychology receive experience in outpatient behavioral family and individual therapy and assessment in primary care, school and outpatient clinics for concerns including:

 - Sleep disturbances

 - Developmental disabilities